MilhouseVH/texturecache.py/README.md

 ./texturecache.py s "size=thumb"
 ```

-*then cut & paste the ids as an argument to `./texturecache.py d id [id id]`
+then cut & paste the ids as an argument to `./texturecache.py d id [id id]`

-and the same, but automatically:
+And the same, but automatically:
 ####Code:
 ```
 IDS=$(./texturecache.py s "size=thumb" 2>&1 1>/dev/null | cut -b19-)